 The Canadian Diabetes Association (CDA) and the National Diabetes Trust (NDT) are committed to treating all people in a way that allows them to maintain their dignity and independence.
 We are committed to ensuring that our services and programs are accessible to all members, staff, volunteers, and students, including those with disabilities.
 We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the Accessibility for Ontarians with Disabilities Act (AODA).
 CDA and NDT will continue to phase in the AODA requirements between 2015 and 2025.

 This policy defines the requirements and process for CDA’s and NDT’s compliance with applicable AODA guidelines.
-A copy of the CDA and NDT Integrated Accessibility Standard Policy, Multi-year plan and associated appendices can be found below.
+A copy of the revised CDA and NDT Integrated Accessibility Standard Policy, Multi-year plan and associated appendices can be found below.

-Requirements for Compliance
+Requirements for Employees